terraform-provider-openstack/terraform-provider-openstack/website/docs/r/fw_group_v2.html.markdown

 * `description` - (Optional) A description for the firewall group.
 Changing this updates the `description` of an existing firewall group.

 * `tenant_id` - (Optional) The owner of the firewall group.
+This argument is interchangeable with `project_id`.
 Required if admin wants to create a firewall group for another tenant.
 Changing this creates a new firewall group.

 * `project_id` - (Optional) The owner of the firewall group.
+This argument is interchangeable with `tenant_id`.
 Required if admin wants to create a firewall group for another tenant.
 Changing this creates a new firewall group.

 * `ingress_firewall_policy_id` - (Optional) The ingress firewall policy resource
     id for the firewall group.
 Changing this updates the